lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ## Build

-1. Open up a terminal (such as Xterm) window or use an existing terminal to get to a command shell prompt.
+1. Open up a terminal (such as xterm) window or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 2: